roshanleharwani/Encryptions-file/Internet_Speed_Checker/README.md

 # Python-Projects
-This Pyhton Script allow you to check the Upload and Download Speed.
+This Python scripts help you to get your internet speed both Download and Upload in cli by satifying requirements present in requirements.txt file.